Phantom Election Management Software

 In 2018, Secretary of State Denney selected Tenex as the vendor for Idaho’s Election Management software.
 In addition to online voter registration software, Tenex provides software that handles election night reporting, campaign finance reporting, e-poll book management, election document archives, absentee ballot processing, and much more.

-Electronic Poll books are a relatively new technology, but they provide enormous amounts of information about how an election is proceeding in real time, and they were first widely used in Idaho in the 2020 election.
-Other common election management services provided by Tenex are listed as follows:
+Electronic Poll books were not widely used in Idaho prior to the 2020 election, but they provide enormous amounts of information about how an election is proceeding in real time, and they have been adopted by most of the larger Idaho counties.
+Other common election management services provided by Tenex are listed below.

-• EM-Election Management/Help Desk: Centralized election information for SOS and County Election Officials
+EM-Election Management and Help Desk: Centralized election information for SOS and County Election Officials

-This is not a complete list of all Tenex Election Services, but it gives an idea of how many tasks that were formerly done using general purpose data management tools have come under control of specialized, centralized Election Management software.
+This list gives an idea of how many tasks that were formerly done using COTS (commercial off the shelf), general purpose data management tools that have come under control of specialized, centralized Election Management software.
+Not all features are used by all counties in Idaho, but the SOS has access to all data that is processed by the Tenex system.

 Who is Behind Tenex?